 Roadway obstructions and debris are a threat to the safety of all motorists – but perhaps few more than motorcyclists.
 True, motorcycles tend to be more agile and can maneuver quickly to avoid danger.
 But riders are also exponentially more vulnerable when encountering road debris because they don’t have the benefit of seat belts, airbags, door frames, windshields or a roof to keep them safe from ejection.

 Often, road debris is large and random, the result of another driver poorly securing their load before venturing out.
 However, it can be something as small as gravel left carelessly around a nearby construction site.
 Evan a small patch of unexpected gravel could reduce the rider’s traction, leading to a crash.

 These crashes can lead to serious injuries, lifelong disabilities, disfigurement and even death.
-At The Law Offices of Jeffrey S. Glassman, our Boston motorcycle accident attorneys are committed to helping injured motorcyclists and families obtain fair financial compensation for their losses.
+At Jeffrey Glassman Injury Lawyers, our Boston motorcycle accident attorneys are committed to helping injured motorcyclists and families obtain fair financial compensation for their losses.
 Road debris accident cases can be challenging because to win, plaintiffs must first ascertain how the debris got onto the road, and then identify the parties involved, and then determine if they breached their duty of care by not securing their load or failing to clear the road.
 Claims against government entities in Massachusetts can be fraught with issues like sovereign immunity and strict immunity, as outlined in the Massachusetts Tort Claims Act.

 Still, they can be worth pursuing in cases where liable parties can be determined or when a rider has underinsured/uninsured motorist coverage.